Lockdown: 45-year-old man commits suicide in Imo – The Sun Nigeria

 According to him, “on April 27, acting on a report, operatives of the Divisional Police headquarters in Mbieri moved to Umudafa, Awo Mbieri, Mbaitoli LGA, in a house belonging to one Osita Ezuruike, 45, and met the body of the said Osita hanging.
 The reason for taking his own life could not be ascertained.

-“However, the corpse has been removed to the morgue, while investigation into the incident has commenced.”
+“However, the body has been removed to the morgue, while investigation into the incident has commenced.”

 Leave a Reply